Henry Paget, 1st Earl of Uxbridge (second creation): Career

-Paget was commissioned Colonel of the newly raised Staffordshire Militia on 22 April 1776 during the War of American Independence.
+Paget was commissioned colonel of the newly raised Staffordshire Militia on 22 April 1776 during the War of American Independence.
 He resigned in 1781 but was re-appointed in 1783, after the war had ended and the regiment was disembodied.
 He was still commanding the regiment when it was re-embodied for the French Revolutionary War, and remained so until his death.

 Uxbridge became Lord Lieutenant of Anglesey in 1782.
 On 19 May 1784, he was created Earl of Uxbridge, in the County of Middlesex.
 He was also Lord Lieutenant of Staffordshire between 1801 and 1812, Constable of Caernarfon Castle, Ranger of the Forest of Snowdon, Steward of Bardney, and Vice-Admiral of North Wales.

-Personal life
+Marriage and issue

 In 1767 Lord Uxbridge married Jane, daughter of the Very Reverend Arthur Champagné, Dean of Clonmacnoise, a descendant of a well-known Huguenot family which had settled in Ireland, and his wife Jane Forbes.
 They had twelve children: